How To Deal With Your Anger After a Breakup

 You’re also more than likely to feel angry at yourself – because you’ve let this knock your confidence, make you doubt yourself, and you know you’re better than that.

 You want to be able to just let go and move on.
 You know this person isn’t worth anymore of your time.
 They’re not even trying to make up for what they’ve done.
 They’ve given up and it feels like they don’t even care.
-So there’s also a part of yourself that’s angry for not being as ‘resilient’ as you’d like to be.

 You see?
 It’s not just one thing, so break down each element of your anger and get as clear as you possible can on all those thoughts and emotions running through your mind.